Skip to Content Top

 Air sealing a home means that the heated or conditioned air that homeowners pay for stays inside the house until a door or window opens.
 The result is a 15% to 50% drop in utility bills.
 Over the life of the insulation, a homeowner will save thousands of dollars in energy costs.

-Spray foams airtight seal keeps polluted air out of the house.
+All other types of insulation allow airflow, decreasing a home’s energy efficiency and augmenting a homeowner’s carbon footprint.
+Spray foam's airtight seal keeps polluted air out of the house.
 The air leaks inherent in other types of insulation result in decreased indoor air quality.

 5. Spray Foam Lasts Longer Than Standard Insulation Materials

-Spray foam insulation outlasts all other forms of insulation except rigid foam board.
 Both insulators have lifespans of 80 to 100 years.
 That means homeowners can install it once and never think about it again for the rest of their lives.

 6. Spray Foam Prevents Property Damage Better Than Traditional Insulation